microting/eform-sdk-dotnet/README.md

 ## Changelog

+  - Version 1.6.1.9 *(September 5th 2017)*
+	- Adding the changes to make the AdminTool.DbSetup(token) work.

   - Version 1.6.1.8 *(September 4th 2017)*
 	- Adding the missing id for the uploadedDataObj.
 	- Added better logging for the moving file.